polymatic-systems/helm-charts/docs/global.md

 annotations: additional deployment/cronjob annotations
 priority: the pod priority class
 restart: the restart policy for the pod
+share: whether containers in the pod should share a process namespace
 nodes:
   prohibit: map of key/value node labels that pods should never run on
   force: map of key/value node labels that pods have to run on